 Today's electronic systems often consist of complex and perfectly coordinated hardware and software components that have to function reliably for many years and without visibly breaking down.
 What's more, they have to meet a great number of exacting requirements such as low energy consumption and high computing power under harsh ambient conditions.
 The increasing integration density of the systems and the use of the latest semiconductor technologies bring about physical effects that pose further enormous challenges to developers.

-The focus of our work is on complex security-critical electronics with stringent requirements in terms of quality, robustness and reliability, which are used in durable, reliable products.
+The focus of our work is on complex safety-critical electronics with stringent requirements in terms of quality, robustness and reliability, which are used in durable, reliable products.